-The district using Lightspeed Relay to filter internet access through its on-site hardwired and Wi-Fi networks as well as on district-owned devices to ensure it is CIPA compliant.
+The district uses Lightspeed to filter internet access through its on-site hardwired and Wi-Fi networks as well as on district-owned devices to ensure it is CIPA compliant.
 The filter blocks known sites associated with mature or violent content and security threats such as malware.
-It also attempts to block access to social media sites, non-educational YouTube videos, and other distractions from instruction.
+It also attempts to block access during school hours to social media sites, non-educational YouTube videos, and other distractions from instruction.

-The filter is most stringent on Mondays-Fridays from 7:30 a.m. to 4:00 p.m. during the academic year and from 8:30 a.m. to 12:30 p.m. during the summer (due to summer school classes).
+The filter is most stringent on Mondays-Fridays from 7:45 a.m. to 3:00 p.m.
 Outside of those hours, it relaxes to allow more access to blogs, entertainment, instant messaging, music, and social media.
 YouTube access is relaxed as well, although Restricted Mode and Age Restrictions still apply.

 Middle & Elementary School